 So what exactly are the origins of St. Patrick's Day?
-First we must look at who originally inspired the observance of St. Patrick's Day before we look at how the holiday came about and why we hold the traditions we do today.
-Before St. Patrick's Day became a day parties, parades, and all things green, it was originally observe to honor Saint Patrick.
+First, we must look at who originally inspired the observance of St. Patrick's Day before we look at how the holiday came about and why we hold the traditions we do today.
+Before St. Patrick's Day became a day of parties, parades, and all things green, it was originally observed to honor Saint Patrick.
 So who was this Saint Patrick?

 According to the Catholic Encyclopedia, Saint Patrick was born at Dumbarton in Scotland, in the year 387.
 He was named Maewyn Succat.
 It wasn't until he became a priest, did he take on the name Patrick.
 He is the son of Calphurnius and Conchessa.
 His father was a Roman of high rank and held the office of decurio, which is like a senate member, in Gaul or Britain.
 His mother was a relative of the great patron of Gaul, St. Martin of Tours.

 When St. Patrick was about 16 years old, he was taken into captivity by Irish marauders.
 He was then sold as a slave to Milchu, a Druid High Priest in Dalriada.
 Dalriada was a territory of the present county of Antrim in Ireland.
 For six years, he tended his master's flocks in the valley of the Braid and on the slopes of Slemish, which is close to the modern town of Ballymena.
 During this time in slavery, he prayed many times a day and his faith became stronger.
 The six years he spent in captivity was a preparation time for his future apostolate.
 Since his master was a Druid High Priest, he became fluent in their language and traditions.